maptiler/manual/usage.rst

 Merge MBTiles utility
 --------

+This feature is available in Desktop PRO and Engine versions only, not in Desktop PRO Demo.
 Merging MBTiles in GUI is described in `how-to section`_.

 .. _how-to section: http://www.maptiler.com/how-to/merge-mbtiles/